tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 -> def greet(name):
 (Pdb)
 ```

+Basically the program ran from beginning to end, printing out the greeting, and
+then it restarted itself leaving us at the ``(Pdb)`` prompt.

 This time use ``n`` to walk through the script.
 Note that you only need three
 clicks to get to the end of the program and that the debugger does not step